 Sliced cheddar cheese has about 100-120 calories per slice, and a poached egg has about 140-145 calories.

 The butter, scallion, and sesame seeds add about another 50 calories.
-So, expect your ramen bowl to have about 650-700 calories.
+So expect your ramen bowl to have around 650-700 calories.

-Considering it’s a pretty filling meal, it’s a good lunch or dinner food.
+Considering that it’s a pretty filling meal, it’s a good lunch or dinner food.

-In general, instant noodles are not very healthy because they have high fat, carb, and sodium content.
-But, if you add some healthy protein like egg and some veggies, you can improve it.
+In general, instant noodles aren’t very healthy because they have high fat, carb, and sodium content.
+But if you add some healthy protein (like eggs and some veggies), you can improve it!

 Here’s what else you can add to your egg ramen bowl: